uguisu/supply_chain_simulator/README.md

 cd ./py_wrapper_src/scs
 CC=g++ python setup.py install
 ```

+:bulb: Tips:
+- To avoid contaminating the system and Python setup, it is best to use a Python virtual environment
+- In the python build path, create a soft link to the C++ build path.
+This will help keep the project tidy.
+Example: `cd ./py_wrapper_src/scs && ln -s ../../build/ ./build`

 ## Example
 To to use this project, user should specify a [config file](docs/config_example.json) which include all node/edge/items.